 South Africa primate sanctuary & monkey rescue

-The sanctuary was the first of its kind and setup in 1996 with the aim to provide a safe haven for these vulnerable monkeys to come and interact with each other.
-The project is not open to the public to ensure the primates get peace and quiet to provide a life that is as close to normal as possible.
+The programme aims to provide a safe haven for vulnerable primates and monkeys where they are able to interact with each other and receive all of the care required to live happily.
+The sanctuary is not open to the public to ensure the primates get the peace and quiet required to provide a life that is as close to normal as possible.

 Your days will be hands on and you will get to experience all of the work that goes on around the sanctuary.
 You should be prepared for a lot of hard work and we can ensure you that you will get dirty!

 Feeding - With anywhere up to 100 primates calling the sanctuary home, feeding everyone each day is a big task in itself.
 You will be responsible for buying the food from the local market, cutting and prepping all of the meals and then delivering each specific meal to the correct monkey.
 A few popular choices amongst the residents are porridge, fresh fruit and marshmallows.